The Student Code of Conduct and Conduct Process from the UNH Student Rights, Rules & Responsibilities

 7. The term “organization” means any number of persons who have complied with the formal requirements for University recognition.

-8. The term “Judicial Board,” hereinafter “Hearing Board,” refers to a group of persons designated by the Vice President for Student and Academic Services or designee to determine whether a student has violated the Student Code of Conduct and, if so, recommend sanctions.
+8. The term “Hearing Board,” refers to a group of persons designated by the Acting Vice Provost and Dean of Students or designee to determine whether a student has violated the Student Code of Conduct and, if so, recommend sanctions.

-10. The term “Appellate Board” or “Appellate Officer” means any persons or person authorized by the Vice President for Student and Academic Services or designee to consider an appeal from a Hearing Officer’s or Hearing Board’s determination that a student has violated the Student Code of Conduct or from the sanctions imposed.
+10. The term “Appellate Board” or “Appellate Officer” means any persons or person authorized by the Acting Vice Provost and Dean of Students or designee to consider an appeal from a Hearing Officer’s or Hearing Board’s determination that a student has violated the Student Code of Conduct or from the sanctions imposed.

-17. The Vice President for Student and Academic Services or designee that person designated by the University President to be responsible for the administration of the Student Code of Conduct
+18. The Acting Vice Provost and Dean of Students or designee is that person designated by the University President to be responsible for the administration of the Student Code of Conduct.

 Article II: Judicial Authority